nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* An address book cannot have multiple persons with the same `NAME`, `EMAIL`, and `JOB_ID` at once.
+* An address book cannot have multiple persons with the exact same identity fields (`EMAIL`, and `JOB_ID`) e.g., `n/John e/j@example.com ji/J12332` and `n/Jason e/j@example.com ji/J12332` is considered the same applicant.

 * Words in `UPPER_CASE` are the parameter details to be supplied by the user.
-  e.g., in `add name/NAME`, `NAME` is a parameter which can be used as `add name/Bobby Doe`.
+  e.g., in `add n/NAME`, `NAME` is a parameter which can be used as `add n/Bobby Doe`.

+* Items with `...` after them can be used multiple times including zero times. e.g. `[t/TAG]...` can be used as ` ` (i.e. 0 times), `t/KIV`, `t/KIV t/offered` etc.

-* Items in curly brackets are mandatory. e.g., `name/NAME phone/PHONE email/EMAIL {specifier/SPECIFIER_DETAIL}`, all specifiers need to be listed
+* Items in curly brackets are mandatory. e.g., `{mandatory_field_parameter/FIELD_DETAIL}`, all fields must be listed.

-* Items in square brackets are optional. e.g., `name/NAME phone/PHONE email/EMAIL [tag/TAGS]` can be used as `name/Bobby phone/91234567 email/bob@example.com tag/KIV` or as `name/Bobby phone/91234567 email/bob@example.com`
+* Items in square brackets are optional. e.g., `n/NAME p/PHONE e/EMAIL [t/TAG]` can be used as `n/Bobby p/91234567 e/bob@example.com t/KIV` or as `n/Bobby p/91234567 e/bob@example.com`

-* Parameters can be in any order. e.g., if the command specifies `name/NAME phone/PHONE email/EMAIL`, `name/NAME email/EMAIL phone/PHONE` is also acceptable.
+* Parameters can be in any order, and are separated by a space. e.g., if the command specifies `n/NAME p/PHONE e/EMAIL`, `n/NAME e/EMAIL p/PHONE` is also acceptable.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit`, and `clear`) will be ignored.
   e.g., if the command specifies `help 123`, it will be interpreted as `help`.

+* All leading and trailing whitespaces will be trimmed, while multiple whitespaces in between words will be replaced by a single whitespace.

+* All duplicate checks and find command keywords are case insensitive. e.g., `JACOB@example.com` will be considered equal to `jacob@EXAMPLE.COM`.

 </div>

 ### Viewing help: `help`